coleslaw-org/coleslaw/docs/hacking.md

 ## Areas for Improvement

-### Allow Arbitrary Repo Structure

-Currently, *coleslaw* expects all posts to be in the top-level of the blog repo.
-There is no technical reason that coleslaw should care.
-The only change that needs to be made is to the `do-files` macro used during content discovery.
-In particular, it should probably use `cl-fad:walk-directory` instead of `cl-fad:list-directory`.

 ### Allow Tagless or Dateless Content

 Several users have expected to be able to not supply tags or a date